-For reference, counterparty risk exposure related to financial institutions was EUR 28 billion at December 31, 2022, or 13% of the BNP Paribas Group's total counterparty risk exposure, and counterparty risk exposure related to clearing houses was EUR 73 billion, or 33% of the BNP Paribas Group's total counterparty risk exposure.
+For reference, counterparty risk exposure related to financial institutions was EUR 45 billion at December 31, 2023, or 23% of the BNP Paribas Group's total counterparty risk exposure, and counterparty risk exposure related to clearing houses was EUR 56 billion, or 28% of the BNP Paribas Group's total counterparty risk exposure, compared with rates of 13% and 33%, respectively, as at December 31, 2022.

 In addition, fraud or misconduct by financial market participants can have a material adverse effect on financial institutions due in particular to the interrelated nature of the financial markets.
-An example is the fraud perpetrated by

-Bernard Madoff that came to light in 2008, as a result of which numerous financial institutions globally, including the BNP Paribas Group, announced losses or exposure to losses in substantial amounts.
-The BNP Paribas Group remains the subject of various claims in connection with the Madoff matter; see note 7.b "Legal proceedings and arbitration" to its consolidated financial statements for the year ended December 31, 2022.
+An example is the fraud perpetrated by Bernard Madoff that came to light in 2008, as a result of which numerous financial institutions, including the BNP Paribas Group, announced losses or exposure to losses in substantial amounts.
+The BNP Paribas Group remains the subject of various claims in connection with the Madoff matter; see note 9.c Legal proceedings and arbitration to its consolidated financial statements for the year ended December 31, 2023.